ninovanhooff/wheelsprung/README.md

 [Chipmunk2D for Playdate](https://github.com/samdze/chipmunk-2d)

+## Level Editor
+A public level editor is available.
+See the [guide on the Wiki][editor] for installation and usage instructions.

 ## Installation
-This project should work on MacOS with Apple Silicon and Windows.
+This project should work on MacOS and Windows.
 See [Playdate-Nim][pdnim] for installation instructions.

 ## Troubleshooting